mjdamgaard/UP-Web-Project/new_readme_draft.md

 Each user of the platform has an amount of resources that they can use for free each month, both in terms of storage space and computational resources.
 And if they need to use more than what the free plan allows, they need to subscribe to a paid plan.

-The free resources that each user gets is paid for at least in part by sponsors, grants, donations, and/or initial investments.
+The free resources that each user gets is paid for at least in part by sponsorships, grants, donations, and/or initial investments.
 And if this does not cover it, they can also be paid for in part by charging a the paying users more in the paid plans.

 ## An extended business model where the developing users also get paid

-While a user-programmable platform could certainly just be based purely on open-source contributions, and on the willingness of its users to improve the platform for themselves and others, there is also other possible models which allow the developing users to actually be rewarded for their contributions, and which can also help attract investments for the platform.
+While a user-programmable platform could certainly be based purely on open-source contributions, and on the willingness of its users to improve the platform for themselves and others, there is also other possible models which allow the developing users to actually be rewarded for their contributions, and which can also help attract investments for the platform.

 <!-- Such a model might be especially interesting if a user-programmable platform wants to succeed in the space of business applications, and not just web and mobile applications, since business customers will generally happily pay more in order to get quick and reliable updates and maintenance of the software. -->

-We thus propose utilizing the model of an '*open developer co-op* (TODO: Insert link),' on top of the proposed core business model, in order for the platform to be able to attract more contributions, and also more investments.
+We thus propose utilizing the model of an '[open developer co-op](open-dev-co-ops.md),' on top of the proposed core business model, in order for the platform to be able to attract more contributions, and also more investments.

 In short, this model designed to be a midway between an open source and a closed source model, in a way that still motivates the developers to collaborate publicly, and share their contributions quickly and openly with each other, but which nonetheless still limits the use of the resulting code base in order to ensure payment for its contributors.

 And by promising investors a share of this revenue as well, this model can thus also help bring in investments for the platform.

-You can read about this model of 'open developer co-ops' *here* (TODO: Insert link).
+You can read more about this model of 'open developer co-ops' [here](open-dev-co-ops.md).

 ## Use cases

-* If you are want more control over the algorithms, for feed and for searches, as well as over how your data is handled, a user-programmable platform will benefit you since it puts the users completely in charge of the algorithms, and each user can choose to use whichever one they most prefer.
+* If you are want more control over the algorithms of your platforms, as well as over how your data is handled, a user-programmable platform will benefit you, as it puts its users completely in charge of the algorithms, and each user can choose the algorithm that fits their preferences the best.

-* If you are tired of updates turning things worse for you as a user, either intentionally (known as *enshittification* (TODO: Insert link)) or unintentionally, a user-programmable platform will benefit you, since here you never have to accept a new update, but can choose whichever fork of the platform that you prefer the most.
+* If you are tired of updates turning things worse for you as a user, either intentionally (known as [enshittification](https://en.wikipedia.org/wiki/Enshittification)) or unintentionally, a user-programmable platform will benefit you, since here you never have to accept a new update, but can choose whichever fork of the platform you prefer the most.

-* If you have an idea for a new feature or improvement of a given app you use, you can first of all share that idea, and if others find it interesting, you can collaborate on making a prototype, which all other users on the platform will immediately be able to try out.
+* If you have an idea for a new feature or improvement of a given app that you use, you can first of all share that idea, and if others find it interesting, you can collaborate on making a prototype, which all other users on the platform will immediately be able to try out.
 And if enough users like the new feature, it can quickly be added is a new fork to the given app, which you and other users can then enjoy.
-  - A concrete example could be if you had the idea to add a shared calender for all the events of a group on a social media app.
+    - A concrete example could be if you had the idea to add a shared calender as a feature for the group pages of a social media app, where the whole group can keep track of all events relevant for the group.
     - Or it could be if you had the idea to add 'quizzes' and/or 'surveys' as a new type of post that you can post to you friends/connections on a social media platform.
     - It could also be if you had the idea to create a way to organize posts and threads in a group according to topics, such that you can find related posts and threads in one place, instead of only relying on a chronologically ordered feed.
+    - Or if you had an idea for how to structure comment sections in a better way, such that reactions, jokes, and personal anecdotes are grouped separately from the purely factual comments and questions about the given post/resource.
+    - Or in a similar vein, you might have an idea for how to structure discussion threads more like [argument maps](https://en.wikipedia.org/wiki/Argument_map), where each argument has a list of the most relevant arguments and counterarguments, as rated by the users, and where this structure repeats itself to form a whole tree of arguments and counterarguments for the given discussion.
+    - Or another idea might be to introduce more parameters that users can rate for any given type resource (such as a post, a video, a movie, etc.), other than just the normal 'good vs. bad' parameter.
+Think of [tags](https://en.wikipedia.org/wiki/Tag_(metadata)), but where each tag forms its own rating scale, which can be rated by all users on the platform.
+Such "ratable tags" could then be used to improve search results, and to improve algorithms on the platform in general.
+    - And as a last, more down-to-earth example, it would also be a natural idea for a social media app on a user-programmable platform to allow its users to program their profile pages themselves, giving them almost complete freedom to build their profile page however they want, almost like a personal website.

 * If you have an idea for some website or app that you want the world to see/use, and you do aim for this website/app to make enough ad money to make it profitable, you can choose to publish it on a user-programmable platform and save all the costs of running the servers.
 On a user-programmable platform, the only cost to the developer is paying for the storage space of the source code, which is usually miniscule, and the users pay the rest of the costs.
 Thus, on a user-programmable platform, there is no money to win, at least not ad money, but there is also no money to lose.
 And your website/app will stay up for as long as the user-programmable platform stays up, even if barely anyone uses it.